Back to all

 During a laser hair removal session, a trained technician uses a handheld device that emits laser pulses onto the targeted area.
 The treated area may feel warm or slightly uncomfortable, but most people find the procedure tolerable.
 Multiple sessions are typically required to achieve the desired results, as the hair follicles are only effectively targeted during certain stages of hair growth.

-Laser hair removal works by targeting the pigment in the hair follicles.
-The heat from the laser damages the follicle, inhibiting future hair growth.
+Laser hair removal works by targeting the pigment in the hair follicles—the heat from the laser damages the follicle, inhibiting future hair growth.
 The procedure is most effective on individuals with light skin and dark hair, as the contrast allows the laser to precisely target the hair follicles without affecting the surrounding skin.

 Electrolysis involves the use of a fine needle inserted into the hair follicle.
 A small electrical current is then applied, which destroys the hair follicle.
 This process is repeated for each individual hair follicle, making it a time-consuming procedure.
 However, electrolysis is known for its ability to permanently remove hair, making it a popular choice for those seeking a more permanent solution.

+Which is Better?
 Comparing the Effectiveness

 Efficiency of Laser Hair Removal